 Dominic is a technology enthusiast with a love for gadgets, electronic or otherwise, and an avid rock climber.
 He is also suspected of being responsible for a disproportionate fraction of the espresso consumption at 1QBit, but will eagerly claim he could stop if he wanted.

 Max spent six years in the financial services industry prior to working in the Industry Applications team at 1QBit.
 In the sales and trading divisions at both Morgan Stanley and BNP Paribas, he designed quantitative investment strategies, focusing on condensing advanced financial techniques into standardized form to allow for easy access by both institutional and retail clients.
-Max specializes in asset allocation and financial decision problems.
+Max specializes in asset allocation and financial optimization problems.